jbevarts/Go-Vault/README.md

 # Go-Blind
-Lightweight blind 75 with convenient unit tests in Go
+Lightweight blind 75 with convenient unit tests in Go.